graphprotocol/graph-improvement-proposals/gips/0048-graphql-validations.md

 # Risks and Security Considerations

 A performance risk is in place, due to the nature of adding a new phase to the GraphQL execution pipeline.
-It as mitigated by code review by `graph-node` project leads.
+It was mitigated by code review by `graph-node` project leads.
 All changes were tested on standalone environments prior to rollout.
-In In addition, the production environment is running the GraphQL validations phase in silent mode
+In addition, the production environment is running the GraphQL validations phase in silent mode

 # Validation